Definition & Facts for Barrett's Esophagus

 How common is Barrett’s esophagus?

-Experts aren’t sure how common Barrett’s esophagus is.
+Experts are not sure how common Barrett’s esophagus is.
 Researchers estimate that it affects 1.6 to 6.8 percent of people.2

 Who is more likely to develop Barrett’s esophagus?